 Use Your Semester Break

 Gather contacts from your career office during the fall.
 Reach out to alumni to set up consultations over the break, in locations where you might like to land an internship or job.
 If you encounter an interesting prospect, explore the possibility of arranging a short-term job shadow for a few days or weeks over the break.
 You can meet lots of professionals in that environment and make a positive impression while you explore a career field.

 An internship gets your foot in the door—and even if it doesn't end in a job at that specific company, the people you meet can connect you with other opportunities, as well as serve as a reference source in the future.

 So, even if you are unpaid, don't just treat your internship as a resume filler.
 Take it seriously, do your best, and you'll thank yourself after graduation.

-8. Ask for an informational interview.
 Want to connect with someone at your internship, a professor, or even someone in your field that you admire?
 Request an informational interview to find out about what they do and how they got there.
-This can even take place via email or on the phone.
+It can also take place via email or on the phone.
 Either way, establishing contacts—and maintaining them—creates valuable connections when it comes time to launch your career.

 Connect With Your Company of Choice on Social Media

 Do you dream of working for a specific company?
 Make a point to follow them on social media sites like Twitter, Facebook, LinkedIn, Instagram, and Pinterest.